Lack of market regulation and oversight means that activist investing is now required from us all.

 In the years leading up to the financial crisis in 2008 through the George W. Bush-era, banking regulations and stock market regulations have been purposefully loosened through big money lobbying.
 The idea of self-regulation has been pushed to the point where there is little oversight anymore.

 Lehman Brothers and even the Bernie Madoff Ponzi Scheme scandal are other great examples of lack of governance and even lazy money.
 I read the book “No One Would Listen by Harry Markopolos “ and found it to be a compelling synopsis of the lack of power of the SEC and a great example of what the Economist calls “Lazy Money.”
-Lazy money refers to investors and funds who invest in companies without doing due diligence on how well the company is run.
+Lazy money refers to investors and funds who invest in companies without doing due diligence on how well they are run.

 There is also an excellent movie based on the book called “Chasing Madoff,” which I recommend.